Discover Korea Palaces, DMZ, and Temples - 7 Days

 Seoul

-Welcome to Korea!
-Upon your arrival in Seoul, you'll be smoothly transferred to your hotel, allowing you a bit of leisure time to settle in and perhaps explore your surroundings.
-Later in the afternoon, you'll receive important information regarding the commencement of your tour and what lies ahead on this exciting journey.
+Welcome to Korea – on arrival we’ll transfer you to your hotel in Seoul.
+You’ll have free time to settle in or explore at your own pace.
+In the afternoon, we’ll provide information about the start of your tour.
 Please note: This tour may have travellers joining or departing at various points along the route, meaning group composition can change during the tour.
 Please also be aware that depending on group composition, guiding may be in additional languages as well as English.

 Seoul